Ontario Steelhead Fishing: A Complete Guide

 On some small rivers, steelhead will move into the rivers in late spring, spawn late, and then get trapped in the smaller low streams.

-They hold in deep pools and start feeding and active like trout.
+Summer steelhead will hold in deep pools and start feeding and active like trout.

 Different Rivers For Steelhead Fishing in Ontario